FAA1.D Programs Administered by FAA : 01 NA Programs : C Elderly Simplified Application Project (ESAP)

 ESAP Application

 All official application forms submitted are screened for ESAP eligibility.
-(See Application Requirements for a list of acceptable applications).
-The ESAP Nutrition Assistance Application (FAA-1821A) form is used for ESAP and is only used when applying for NA.
-The Application for Benefits (FAA-0001A) or the HEAplus online application is completed, when one of the following applies:
+(See Application Requirements for a list of acceptable applications.)
+The ESAP Nutrition Assistance Application (FAA-1821A) is used for ESAP and is only used when applying for NA.
+The Application for Benefits (FAA-0001A) or the HEAplus online application is completed when one of the following applies:

 ESAP Interview Process – New Application

-An interview is required for all ESAP new applications.
-When an ESAP participant is not interviewed on the same day, an appointment notice is sent.
+An interview is required for all new ESAP applications.
+When an ESAP participant is not interviewed on the same day as the application submission, an appointment notice is sent.
 A notice of missed interview is sent when the participant fails to complete an interview by the deadline provided by the appointment notice.

-ESAP participants who do not complete an interview by the deadline provided in the appointment notice are responsible to contact FAA as soon as possible to complete their interview.
+ESAP participants who do not complete an interview by the deadline provided in the appointment notice are responsible for contacting FAA as soon as possible to complete their interview.

-When an interview is not completed by the timely denial date, the application is denied.
+The application is denied when an interview is not completed by the timely denial date.
 A new application is not required when an interview is completed by the 30th calendar day after the application is denied.
 The benefits are prorated from the date of the interview.

 ESAP Renewal Process

 The ESAP Notice of Expiration (NOE) is sent to the ESAP budgetary unit when it is time to reapply.
-(See NA Notice of Expiration for when the NOE is mailed).
-The ESAP Notice of Expiration includes the ESAP renewal application.
-The ESAP participant is required to complete and return the ESAP renewal application or any official application to FAA to continue receiving benefits.
+(See NA Notice of Expiration for the date the NOE is mailed.)
+The ESAP NOE includes the ESAP renewal application.

-A renewal interview is not required unless the participant requests to be interviewed or prior to denying a renewal application.
+A renewal interview is not required unless any of the following occurs:

 ESAP Changes/Conversions